214L/create-leafer/README.en.md

 #### Usage

-##### Quickly create a `Vue` + `Leafer` template project
+##### Quickly Create a `Vue` + `Leafer` Template Project

-This command will generate a `Vue3` + `TypeScript` + `Leafer` project template in the directory.
+Running this command will generate a `Vue3` + `TypeScript` + `Leafer` project template in the current directory, designed for quickly building a Leafer experience environment.

-> While the global installation command is shorter, it is recommended to use `npm create leafer` to automatically use the latest version of create-leafer.
-If you choose to install globally, please update the plugins regularly to ensure you have the latest features and a more stable version.

 ```bash
 npm create leafer@latest vue-template
 ```

-##### Import `Leafer` to your project
+##### Import `Leafer` in Your Project

-This command will guide you through adding Leafer dependencies to your existing project interactively.
+This command will interactively import Leafer dependencies into the current project‘s package.json.

 ```bash
 npm create leafer@latest init
 ```

+You need to run this command in a project (where a `package.json` file exists).
+It's recommended to first build your project using build tools like `vite` or `webpack`, and then use this command to smoothly import `leafer` dependencies.

 ##### Add or Remove Leafer Dependencies in Your Project

-This command interactively modifies the necessary Leafer dependencies in your current project.
+Modify the Leafer dependencies in the current project.

 ```bash
 npm create leafer@latest add
 ```

+This command will interactively modify the Leafer dependencies in the current project.
+The project must include Leafer-related dependencies.

-##### Update Leafer Dependencies in the Project
+##### Update Leafer Dependencies version in Your Project‘s `package.json`

-This command will checks and updates the Leafer dependencies in your project.
+Check and update Leafer dependencies version number in your package.json.

 ```bash
 npm create leafer@latest update
 ```

+This command will read all `Leafer` dependencies in the project, fetch the latest version of Leafer, and modify the relevant version numbers in `package.json`.
+After completion, you need to run the installation command of your package manager to install the dependencies.
+If errors occur due to old version cache conflicts, you may need to delete the lock file and reinstall.

-##### Quickly create a LeaferX plugin template
+##### Quickly Create a LeaferX Plugin Template

 This command helps you generate a LeaferX project template for plugin or upper layer application development.